North Korea FAQ

-The mausoleum is a very important place for North Koreans.
+Answer – The mausoleum is a very important place for North Koreans.
 It’s important that you show respect when visiting.
 ‘Smart casual’ is an easy description of the minimum dress code.
-You don’t have to wear a suit or formal dress, but definitely no jeans or sandals.
+You don’t have to wear a suit or formal dress, but definitely no jeans, sandals or brightly coloured trainers.
 Ties are not required, but your Korean guides will appreciate the effort.
 Pants with a shirt or blouse would be a perfect choice!
 You will not be allowed to bring anything inside the Mausoleum bar your wallet, so please leave your cameras, cigarettes etc on the bus.
 The same rules apply to the International Friendship exhibition in Mt Myohyang and the Korean National Treasure house.

 For Extreme North East tours and Rason the experience is much more thorough they will go through everything including your laptops which will be taken to a separate building.
 Before arrival please put all your electronics including USB and SD cards in a separate bag or somewhere easy to locate and declare them in your customs form.
 Often books or publications will not be allowed into the country at these borders.

-Yes but there are restrictions.
-We recommend for you to apply for a double entry visa or preparing a 72 hour transfer visa before visiting China and partaking in our tour.
+Answer – Yes but there are restrictions.
+We recommend for you to apply for a double entry visa or preparing a 144 hour transfer visa before visiting China and partaking in our tour.